creof/doctrine2-spatial/docs/Installation.rst

 If you're not using composer, you can :download:`download the library  <https://github.com/Alexandre-T/doctrine2-spatial/archive/master.zip>`.
-Then copy and paste the lib directory into
+Then copy and paste the lib directory where you store all libraries of your application.

 Installation to contribute
 --------------------------

 If you want to contribute, do not hesitate.
-Any help is welcome.
-The simpliest way is too fork the Github project, then to locally clone this forked project.
-The contribution page explains how to proceed and how to test your updates.
+Any help is welcomed.
+The simplest way is too fork the Github project, then to locally clone your forked project.
+The :doc:`contribution <./Contributing>` page explains how to proceed and how to test your updates.